 Healthier items, however, are also on the brand’s radar.
 “Plant-based proteins are everywhere, and I think you’ll see more around delivery,” says Jennifer Schuler, CEO at Wetzel’s.
 “Consumers are looking for healthier options, but still want the convenience of delivery.”

-Health and plant-based are trends that nearly-1,000-unit brand Smoothie King is betting on, as well.
-This year, the brand launched its Healthy Rewards app, and all of its smoothies are now free of gluten, artificial colors and flavors, and preservatives.
+Health and plant-based are trends that 1,100-plus unit brand Smoothie King is betting on, as well.
+The brand launched its Healthy Rewards app in 2018, and all of its smoothies are now free of gluten, artificial colors and flavors, and preservatives.
 Recently, the company promoted Keto Champ smoothies that are low in sugar and carbs, and its HIIT Fit smoothies that have a ratio of 40 percent carbs, 30 percent protein, and 30 percent fat using FITAID vitamin blends and paleo protein.
 “Smoothies are the perfect meal on the go,” says Lori Primavera, director of product marketing.

 Similarly, to meet the consumer demand for vegan and vegetarian-friendly menu items, Pokeworks added the Vegan Ahi Tuna Bowl featuring marinated beets to its Pokeworks Portable menu.
 Michael Wu, CEO, noted before the coronavirus outbreak that he saw bowls, breakfast, and small bites trending for delivery orders.
 Bowls specifically travel very well and offer guests customizability to be able to meet dietary needs.